githubschool/thirty-minutes-to-merge/README.md

 ## Git Flow
 ![git_flow image](https://github.com/githubschool/thirty-minutes-to-merge/blob/main/gitflow_1.png)

-Choose a branching strategy that works for you, here are some things to consider:
+Choose a branching strategy that works for you, here are some things to consider about Git Flow:
 - Works well in slow development/deployment flow
 - Better suited for longer development cycles and a more structured development process
 - Works well if you need to maintain multiple versions in production